extendlab/extendlab-link-preview/readme.txt

 From your WordPress administration panel, go to `Plugins > Add New` and click the `Upload Plugin` button at the top of the page.

 == Screenshots ==
-1. This is our screenshot #1 description
+1. Internal link preview on live site
-2. This is our screenshot #2 description
+2. Choose between dark and light mode
-3. This is our screenshot #3 description
+3. This are the backend options